shotgunsoftware/developer.shotgunsoftware.com/docs/en/action-menu-items/action-menu-items-create.md

 **1. Title (title):** The display name of the menu item.

 **2. Entity Type (entity_type):** Restrict the menu item to only appear on one type of entity page, such as Version.
 Omitting this key (a nil value) has the effect of allowing the menu item on ALL enabled entities.

 **3. URL (url):** The URL of our script that will create the PDF report.

-4. **Order (list_order):** The ordinal position of the menu item (relative to other custom menu items).
+**4. Order (list_order):** The ordinal position of the menu item (relative to other custom menu items).

 **5. Light Payload (light_payload):** When using a [custom protocol](https://developer.shotgridsoftware.com/af0c94ce/) your script will receive the id of the event log entry record that holds the payload information instead of the full payload itself.

 **6. Configure Menu Options:** There are a few options to select from:

-* **Include in the right-click menu on an Entity record:** This is the default value that will include the AMI by right-clicking on a record.
+- **Include in the right-click menu on an Entity record:** This is the default value that will include the AMI by right-clicking on a record.
     ![Right-Click on Record](./images/ami-configure-menu-options-right-click-menu.png)

-* **Include in "Add Entity" dropdown menu on Entity pages:** Option to include this AMI in the "Add Entity" dropdown menu (ex: "Add Asset", "Add Shot", etc.).
+- **Include in "Add Entity" dropdown menu on Entity pages:** Option to include this AMI in the "Add Entity" dropdown menu (ex: "Add Asset", "Add Shot", etc.).
     ![Add Entity Dropdown Menu](./images/ami-configure-menu-options-add-entity-dropdown-menu.png)

-* **Override "Add Entity" button on Entity pages:** This option allows you to overwrite the "Add Entity" button with an AMI.
+- **Override "Add Entity" button on Entity pages:** This option allows you to overwrite the "Add Entity" button with an AMI.
     ![Add Entity Dropdown Menu](./images/ami-configure-menu-options-add-entity-override.png)

-* **Include in Internal Resources section of the User Menu:** This gives you the option to customize the User Menu with internal resources.
+- **Include in Internal Resources section of the User Menu:** This gives you the option to customize the User Menu with internal resources.
 Learn more about [customizing the user menu with internal resources here](https://help.autodesk.com/view/SGSUB/ENU/?guid=SG_Administrator_ar_display_options_ar_user_menu_customization_html).

 **7. Folder (folder):** Allows you to organize AMIs into folders within the context menu (currently only a single level of folders is supported).
    ![Folders](./images/ami-create-folder.png)

 **8. Open in Modal Overlay:** Allows AMIs to open in an iframe window, instead of in a new tab.
 Please note that if Shotgun is running HTTPS, then all iframes need to be HTTPS as well.

 **9. Poll for Data Updates (poll_for_data_updates):** Starts a polling loop to query for event log entries.
 This is for cases where the code on the other end of the ActionMenuItem makes changes back to Shotgun via the API on entities that are visible on the page that triggered the ActionMenuItem.

 **10. Restrict to Permission Groups (permissions_groups):** Allows you to restrict access for the AMI to only specified permission groups.
 If left empty, AMI will be available for all users.

 **11. Restrict to Projects (projects):** Will make it so the AMI only shows up in specified Projects.
 If left empty, AMI will be available in all Projects.

 **12. Secret Token:** Secure your AMI by setting a [secret token](https://help.autodesk.com/view/SGSUB/ENU/?guid=SG_Administrator_ar_general_security_ar_securing_amis_html).

 **13. Selection Required (selection_required):** Determines whether the menu item will be active if there are no rows currently selected.

 ## Types of Action Menu items